MarioMatschgi/MenuColorPalettes/README.md

 ## What can you do with MenuColorPalettes?
 MenuColorPalettes is structured in color-palettes and colors.
-* ColorPalettes: ColorPalettes are - as the name suggests - groups of colors ⋅⋅* ColorPalettes can be imported from websites.
+* ColorPalettes: ColorPalettes are - as the name suggests - groups of colors
-⋅⋅ > AS
+    * ColorPalettes can be imported from websites.
+    > Currently the only website supported is [flatuicolors.com](https://flatuicolors.com)
 * Colors: Colors are defined with a name and contain a color

 <hr>